Juvenile Justice Consulting & Family Advisory

 Remediation Roadmap

-We build a customized corrective action plan with specific steps, timelines, and responsible parties.
-For each gap, you get a practical fix, not a theory.
-Where appropriate, we provide updated policy language, forms, and templates.
+We build a customized corrective action plan mapped to specific 6VAC35 regulatory sections, with timelines and responsible parties.
+For each gap, you get updated policy language, forms, and staff-ready templates, not theory.

 Execution & Evidence

 We don't hand you a plan and disappear.
-This phase includes staff training, documentation systems review, and ongoing compliance monitoring to ensure corrective actions are implemented, and that you can prove it to your state oversight body.
+This phase includes staff training, documentation systems review, and pre-certification walkthrough to ensure corrective actions are implemented before DJJ's annual monitoring visit arrives.

 Services & Investment